Mississippi Labor Laws Guide

 Whistleblowers must be able to report such instances and continue being employed.

-Some of the reasons why employees can't be discriminated against, or treated differently include the following:
+Some of the reasons why employees cannot be discriminated against or treated differently include the following:

 Background check laws